Krishaant003/Node.js-CRUD-operation/README.md

 # Node.js-CRUD-operation
 Built a RESTful API using Node.js.
-This project contains genre list for the movie selection website.
+This project contains genre,customer,movie list for the movie selection website.

 HOW TO RUN[Locally]:
 -